domohuhn/units/README.md

 make install
 ```

 Currently, the library is only tested with gcc.
+However, it should also compile with Visual Studio 19 (at least the samples work).

 ## Using the library